isomerpages/nlb-mobile-guide/get-started-with/6-HyRead.md

         <input type="radio" name="acc" id="acc8">
         <label for="acc8">Are there any charges for reading, borrowing or reserving the eBooks and/or eMagazines in HyRead?</label>
         <div class="acc-body">
-    	  <p>No, it is free of charge as long as you have logged in with your <a href="/get-started-with/myLibrary/">myLibrary ID</a>.
-Tip: To avoid incurring charges from your telco for exceeding your data quota, download the HyRead 3 app, eBooks / eMagazines only when there is a WiFi connection available.</p>
+    	  <p>No, it is free of charge as long as you have logged in with your <a href="/get-started-with/myLibrary/" target="_blank" rel="noopener">myLibrary ID</a>.
+Tip: To avoid incurring charges from your telco for exceeding your data quota, download the HyRead 3 app, eBooks and eMagazines only when there is a WiFi connection available.</p>
 </div></div>

   <div>
 		<input type="radio" name="acc" id="acc9">
         <label for="acc9">I cannot use HyRead and I need help.
 What should I do?</label>
                 <div class="acc-body">
 			<p>We are sorry to hear that!
-You could try the instructions in our <a href="https://eresources.nlb.gov.sg/main/Help/HyRead">HyRead 3 app step-by-step guide</a>.
+You could try the instructions in our <a href="https://eresources.nlb.gov.sg/main/Help/HyRead" target="_blank" rel="noopener">HyRead 3 app step-by-step guide</a>.
 If you still encounter problems after that, please <a href="mailto:enquiry@nlb.gov.sg">email us</a> and tell us about the issue(s) you have encountered, along with screenshots related to the issue(s).</p>
   </div></div>